Nate Lowe Preview, Player Props: Rangers vs. Mariners

 Nate Lowe At The Plate

-- He ranks 59th in batting average, 19th in on base percentage, and 93rd in slugging among the qualified hitters in MLB play.
+- Among qualifying hitters in MLB action, he ranks 62nd in batting average, 24th in on-base percentage, and 96th in slugging.

-- Lowe has an RBI in 56 of 157 games this year, with multiple RBI in 21 of them.
-He has also driven home three or more of his team's runs in four contests.
+- In 35.4% of his games this season, Lowe has notched at least one RBI.
+In 21 of those games (13.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

-- He has scored a run in 67 games this year, with multiple runs 17 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.